elmergonzalezb/docker-easyrsa/README.md

 it will use a sane default one.

 The default vars file is included in this repo - _vars.default_.

+## Notes

+This container uses the latest LTS version of ubuntu in which `easy-rsa(1)` works, 16.04.
+The package in Ubuntu 18.04 appears to still be in the 2.x branch (and broken), while upstream is well into 3.x.

+The 2.x release does not work with openssl 1.1 or greater - used by Ubuntu 18.04 and beyond.

 ## Author